notinaboat/UnixIO.jl/packages/IOTraits/README.md

 IOTraits expands on the traits from UnixIO.jl in the hope of making them more broadly useful.
-According to the [law of the hammer][Hammer] some of this is probably overkill.
+However, according to the [law of the hammer][Hammer] some of this is probably overkill.
 The intention is to consider the application of Trait types to various aspects of IO and to see where it leads.